 First off, I didn’t want to stress Raina at all for her birthday weekend getaway.
 Therefore, I opted to purchase a full service stress-free, 2-night tour which included: van transfer, boat rental, accommodation, full set meals, a local tour coordinator, trekking, and island hopping.
 Normally, most people choose to stay in small tents further from the beach for accommodation.
 Albeit, I chose to spend the extra dough and rented a cabana by the beach complete with surprise birthday preparations.
-Total cost for the premium package was PHP 11,500.
+Total cost for the premium package by I Love Calaguas Resort was PHP 11,500.
 Some people say love doesn’t cost a thing, but I say spending a little definitely makes it sweeter.

 Before heading over to SM MOA for our van transfer, we diligently packed our bags with island tour essentials:

 - Swim wear

 - Extra Clothes

 - Smart phones